Clan (video games): History

 Previously, a guild hosting or clan hosting service was used for video games.
 It is a specialized type of web hosting service designed to support online gaming communities, generally referred to as guilds or clans.
 Originally, most people who decided to create a website for their guild used bulletin board software such as vBulletin and phpBB on traditional web hosting services.
 However, as the complexity of online games increased, many guilds sought after more advanced management features and turned to specialized services to accommodate their needs.

 One of the earliest such companies was GuildPortal, formed in 2001.
 In 2006, competition increased with the launch of 3 new services: GuildCafe (now GamerDNA), GuildLaunch (now Gamer Launch) and MMO Guildsites (now Shivtr).
 In 2008, two new providers joined the guild hosting scene, iClan Websites and Ejeet Networks.
 Ejeet Networks took a massive amount of stakes directly to the guild hosting world and made a press release to Tech2 Gaming which was then published in the Mumbai Times and placed in a top social media spotlight to this day they offer to the minute technology for guilds.
 With guilds increasingly playing more than one game, Enjin launched a new CMS in 2009 with the ability of creating multiple gaming divisions on one website.
 The number of guild hosting services continues to grow with the rising popularity of Massively Multiplayer Online Roleplaying Games.

+Even though guilds initially may have been informal and unplanned, there has been a change where game developers made guilds part of game environments and incorporated mechanisms supporting guilds into their structures.